History of modern banana plantations in the Americas: Origins

-Impact of company dominance
+Labor and Environment on The Plantations

 Although banana production for export had begun in much of mainland Central America in the 1880s, its initial impetus was from local small or medium-sized holdings.
 As infrastructure companies gained control of land around their railroads, however, they used their capacity to create much larger holdings and their control of trade to force the smaller competitors out.
 In addition they brought in thousands of new workers to labor on these large estates, many from the Pacific side of the country, many others from the English-speaking Caribbean.
+West-Indians also came in large numbers to work on United Fruit's plantations, working on the growing railroad, digging canals, and handling bananas.
 Company policies often favored the English speakers for higher level jobs, thus the most important positions were held by U. S.-born European-Americans, though African-descended Caribbean people were also favored in lesser but still skilled work.

+On the banana plantations where the new laborers would work, and live, United Fruit promoted, and aggressively encouraged, voluntary solidarity associations to defuse worker unions.
+White higher ups often Due to the large numbers of laborers in a contained space, conflict between workers and American supervisors was consistent and often violent.
+Uprisings such as the Magdelena Strike in 1928, for instance, detailed the laborers' upset at the working conditions.
+Their demands included improved working conditions and the abolition of United Fruit-owned stores where workers had to spend vouchers and tokens, which were the favorable wage-price for the company.

-Although the companies claimed to pay better wages than prevailed in the local economies, their wage scale for rural workers was low, and company polities favored low wages and kept them low.
-As some compensation, company employees did have access to schools, hospitals and housing from the company.
-This housing was usually segregated.
-"White Zones" were reserved for the company elite, and included better houses, recreational facilities, and schools; other employees lived outside this zone.
+Housing in "White Zones" were reserved for the company elite, and included better houses, recreational facilities, and schools; other employees lived outside this zone.
 Racial discrimination policies that were widespread in the United States at the time were transported to Central America.

+Meanwhile, environmental issues around the proximity of many plantations being in or near swamps, as mosquitos carrying diseases were common and stubborn.
+Yellow fever and malaria were the most common diseases if such environmental preconditions were met, and mortality rates of the laborers increase so intensely throughout the 1920s and 1930s that it threatened to cripple production, as being in or near swamps.

 The companies never used as much land as they acquired.
 They learned early that the plants were vulnerable to hurricanes, and to Panama disease, which first appeared in the 1910s in Panama, and completely destroyed banana growth very rapidly in areas where it had taken hold.
 As a result, they both acquired far more land than they needed to support banana cultivation, and they left these lands vacant as a reserve.
 Such policies in countries like Guatemala where landlessness was prevalent led to anti-company dissent and inhibited land reform efforts.
 During the Cold War, companies labeled land reform efforts as Communist and again were able to call on the U. S. to send military assistance to keep them down.